Nancy Call Torres

 Ellen works primarily in oils studying landscape and marine subjects on location allowing her to be outdoors, taking in the nuances, beauty and diversity of Northern California.
 True enjoyment comes from painting the marshlands and highlighting areas along the Pacific Coast, capturing the light as it spreads across a scene.

-Ellen is Co-Chair of the California Art Club, San Francisco Region, a signature member of the California Plein Air Painters (CPAP), Society of Western Artists (SWA) and Monterey Plein Air Painters, a member of the National Oil and Acrylic Painters Society (NOAPs), the Laguna Plein Air Painters Association (LPAPA), the Los Gatos Art Association (LGAA), the American Impressionist Society (AIS), the Outdoor Painters Society (OPS), and the Plein Air Painters of Colorado.
+Ellen is Vice President of the California Art Club, a signature member of the California Plein Air Painters (CPAP), Society of Western Artists (SWA) and Monterey Plein Air Painters, a member of the National Oil and Acrylic Painters Society (NOAPs), the Laguna Plein Air Painters Association (LPAPA), the Los Gatos Art Association (LGAA), the American Impressionist Society (AIS), the Outdoor Painters Society (OPS), and the Plein Air Painters of Colorado.
 (PAAC).
 Ellen has also been juried into the 2016 and 2017 “Best of America” NOAPS national exhibitions.
 She was awarded 2nd Place in the LGAA Greater Bay Area Open earlier this year.
 Ellen was a featured artist in the Mendocino Plein Air Event (MOPO) in 2016 and won “Best Water Scene” in MOPO this year.
 She has also received Honorable Mentions from both the Monterey Bay Plein Air Artists (MBPAA) and the CPAP Annual Exhibition in 2017, National Juried exhibitions include OPS 2015 & 2017, and PAAC 2017.
 She was one of 19 artists for the “Northern California Impressionism” exhibition at Peninsula Museum of Art.

 Ellen’s work has been showcased in the October issue, 2016 of Plein Air Magazine and the September 2017 issue of Art Collectors magazine.
 Ellen is represented at Gallery 24 in Los Gatos, CA, and Arnould Gallery in Marblehead, MA.